Jody Gooding: Career

+Previously based in Hermosa Beach, California, he competed on the world tour from 2007.

 He won the men's championship with Paul Godwin at Weymouth in 2001 despite having a broken toe and whiplash injuries, and was named player of the tournament.
 He won again in 2003 with Clayton Lucas.

 Training on Sandbanks Beach, Dorset, he won the Sandbanks Classic with Greg Weaver in 2004/2005.
 He completed a hat-trick the following year with M Bowes.
 He won the Volleyball England Beach Championship at Brighton in 2007 with Steve Grotowski.

 In 2009, Gooding relocated to the UK beach volleyball HQ at TeamBath, part of the University of Bath.
 His team partner is Steve Grotowski, with whom he played at the FIVB World Series in Shanghai, China in 2009.
 He has played on the FIVB World Tour since 2007.
 He was the youngest-ever British champion.
-He has won over 25 British Tour events.
+He has won over 35 British Tour events.
 Jody currently has the highest finishes for a male athlete from Great Britain on the international stage a 13th place on the World Tour ad 9th Place on the European Tour.